enyulam/rune-x-prototype-1/README.md

 ## 🚧 Current Status

-**Active OCR Engine**: EasyOCR with Chinese Simplified (`ch_sim`) and English (`en`) language support.
+**Hybrid OCR System**: The platform uses a dual-engine OCR approach combining EasyOCR and PaddleOCR for enhanced accuracy and reliability.

-The platform uses a FastAPI backend service for OCR processing with 14 different preprocessing and detection strategies to maximize text detection accuracy.
-The system includes:
+The platform uses a FastAPI backend service with a **hybrid OCR system** that runs both EasyOCR and PaddleOCR in parallel, then fuses their outputs at the character level.
+This approach provides:
-- **14 OCR Strategies**: Multiple preprocessing approaches (inversion, rotation, upscaling, contrast enhancement, morphological operations)
+- **Dual OCR Engines**: EasyOCR (Chinese Simplified + English) and PaddleOCR (Chinese) run simultaneously
+- **Character-Level Fusion**: Results from both engines are aligned using IoU-based matching and fused, preserving all character candidates
+- **Enhanced Accuracy**: Multiple hypotheses per character position improve recognition of difficult or stylized text
+- **Robust Image Preprocessing**: Automatic preprocessing (upscaling, contrast enhancement, padding) optimizes images for OCR
-- **Dictionary-Based Translation**: Custom Chinese character dictionary with 276+ entries
+- **Dictionary-Based Translation**: Custom Chinese character dictionary with 276+ entries including meanings, alternatives, and contextual notes
-- **Robust Image Processing**: Automatic preprocessing for small images, contrast enhancement, and padding

-**Note**: Some highly stylized handwriting or unusual image formats may still pose challenges.
+**Key Features**:
+- Parallel OCR processing for faster results
+- Character-level uncertainty preservation (all candidates kept)
+- Reading order sorting (top-to-bottom, left-to-right)
+- Comprehensive error handling and fallback mechanisms

+**Note**: The hybrid system significantly improves accuracy over single-engine approaches.
 See `QUICK_START_GUIDE.md` for detailed setup instructions.

 ## ✨ Overview